Historic. Intimate. Classic.

 Ensconced in historic downtown Tucson, The Rubi is hip meets history, classic meets character.

-The 1903 Italianate Victorian revival-style manor combines an intimate venue for weddings or special events with comfortable lodging for up to 16 guests — a unique setting that is sure to make your experience fun, memorable and meaningful.
+The 1903 Italianate Victorian revival-style manor combines an intimate venue for weddings or special events – a unique setting that is sure to make your experience fun, memorable and meaningful.

 Styled with sophisticated modern minimalism, splashes of elegance and classic architectural flair, The Rubi draws upon its place in Arizona history to help you create a timeless story of your own.